Sabudana Chivda Recipe | Sabudana Namkeen Recipe | Sabudana Snacks

 - If using green chilies, then fry them in oil.

-This Sabudana Chivda Recipe from the archives was first published in February 2014.
-It has been updated and republished in April 2024.
+Sabudana Chivda Recipe from the archives was first published on February 2014.

 It’s beautiful evening healthy snacks